xorkevin/xorkevin.com/content/blog/authentication/index.md

 without having to physically meet and share a secret key.

-Public key cryptography has other interesting applications such as signing content with the private key that can be verified with the public key, but this is discussed in the later section of signing algorithms.
+Public key cryptography has other interesting applications such as signing content with the private key that can be verified with the public key, and this is discussed in the later section of signing algorithms.

 ### Key Exchange Algorithm